aa9gj/low-pass-WGS-pipeline/Modules/00_fastq_qc/multiqc_README.md

 ## Overview

-The `multiqc.sh` script executes MultiQC on a specified directory containing quality control reports.
+The `multiqc.slurm` script executes MultiQC on a specified directory containing quality control reports.
 It's typically used after individual sample QC (e.g., using FastQC) to get a comprehensive summary across all samples.
 The script will generate a MultiQC report in a new directory named `multiqc_results`.

 ## Prerequisites